f4exb/sdrangel-docker/readme.md

 The files contained in the `sdrangelcli` directory are used to build and run SDRangelCli images.
 Please check the [readme](sdrangelcli/readme.md) inside this folder for further information

+<h3>SDRangelSpectrum section</h3>

+The files contained in the `sdrangelspectrum` directory are used to build and run SDRangelSpectrum images.
+Please check the [readme](sdrangelspectrum/readme.md) inside this folder for further information

 <h3>WSJT-X section</h3>

 Due to possible delay in the audio when running SDRangel in a container WSJT-X may fail to decode.